Skip to main content

 • humor

-24 mentions Positive Neutral Negative
+26 mentions Positive Neutral Negative

-• “What really makes it great is the sense of humor-- the intro has our 'hero' betraying the rest of his adventuring party in the hopes of being the one to win the captured princess's affections by being the sole person to rescue her.”
+• “What really makes it great is the sense of humor-- the intro has our "hero" betraying the rest of his adventuring party in the hopes of being the one to win the captured princess's affections by being the sole person to rescue her.”

 • gameplay

-• “Super cute and fun little action platformer with creative level design, a nice simple gameplay loop, and some nice light-hearted humor.”
+• “Super cute and fun little action platformer with creative level design, a nice simple gameplay loop, and some light-hearted humor.”

 • “While it's no Astalon, I appreciate that it's relatively easy for someone who just wants to get to an ending, while for players like me who want a more difficult and intrinsically rewarding experience there is the crown system which really forces you to understand the later maps and varies the gameplay.”